superseriousbusiness/gotosocial/CONTRIBUTING.md

 ./scripts/test.sh
 ```

+### CLI Tests

+In [./test/cliparsing.sh](./test/cliparsing.sh) there are a bunch of tests for making sure that CLI flags, config, and environment variables get parsed as expected.

+Although these tests *are* part of the CI/CD testing process, you probably won't need to worry too much about running them yourself.
+That is, unless you're messing about with code inside the `main` package in `cmd/gotosocial`, or inside the `config` package in `internal/config`.

 ## Project Structure

 For project structure, GoToSocial follows a standard and widely-accepted project layout [defined here](https://github.com/golang-standards/project-layout).
 As the author writes: